vekatze/neut/book/src/overview.md

 Neut is a *dependently-typed* programming language with *static memory management*.

-The following three key features should make it interesting:
+The key features include:

 <ul class="star-list">
   <li>Full λ-calculus without restrictions</li>
   <li>Static memory management</li>
-  <li>Both of the above come without annotations to its type system</li>
+  <li>Both of the above come <em>without annotations to its type system</em></li>
 </ul>

-I believe the last one is interesting in particular.
-In that sense, Neut is an attempt to find memory predictability *inside* the usual λ-calculus.
+I believe the last one is especially interesting, as it means Neut had the good fortune to find memory predictability *inside* the λ-calculus.
+Static memory management has been there since the beginning.

 ## How Does it Basically Look Like?